k1shk1n/qubership-git-system-follower/docs/api_reference/develop_interface.md

 ---

-Here you find information about what is contained in `git_system_follower.package_manager.develop.api`
+Here you find information about what is contained in `git_system_follower.develop.api`

 ## Quicklinks
 * [types Module](develop_interface/types.md)